Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/security.rst

 but you should be aware that this is the case since it is not necessarily obvious.

 - Running a script in the Text editor.
-- Rendering with FreeStyle, because FreeStyle uses scripts to control line styles.
+- Rendering with Freestyle, because Freestyle uses scripts to control line styles.

 Controlling Script Execution